Warhammer Fantasy Roleplay: A Grim World of Perilous Adventure (March 2005)

 Your blow smashes through the arm and into the chest, caving in one side of the ribcage.
 The arm is completely destroyed, and blood showers yourself and your opponent.
 Your opponent collapses dying almost instantly from shock and blood loss.Here's its uselessly vague counterpart from 2nd edition:

 Killed in whatever spectacular and gore-drenched fashion the player or GM cares to describe.The same retreat into blandness keeps recurring everywhere, with the arguable exception of the magic system.
 The edge of vivid craziness is gone from the lists of skills and careers: the second edition just won't let you randomly roll up a super-numerate travelling hypnotist who is also an amateur cryptographer, or a dancing beggar with a natural talent for bribery.
 The fact that WHFRP 1st edition included skills for begging, bribery, public speaking, street fighting, and embezzlement communicated a huge amount about the kind of world it was set in, and their disappearance from 2nd edition is not a trivial loss.
+[EDIT: Bart Cuppens points out that Public Speaking and Street Fighting are still in 2nd edition, just as talents rather than skills.]
 All the weirdest stuff from the bestiary chapter - the fimir, the death elementals, the Daemons of Law - is gone, never to return in second edition.
 And the art, needless to say, is greatly inferior to the original.

 |1st edition chaos demon.|